- The dilemmas of phone security

-Hot Storage is the latest capability for Vault owners for making the storage of digital assets more convenient whilst still protected by the highest available security.
+Local copy is the latest capability of Hot Storage for digial Vault owners that makes the storage of digital assets more convenient whilst still protected by the highest available security.
 It enables you to designate specific assets to be encrypted with an extremely secure cryptographic key generated inside the Secure Enclave locally on your iPhone.

 The asset is always available when needed without the need to contact your Guardians - however, it is also backed up in your Vault just like your other assets, so if your phone is lost or stolen, a full Vault recovery is still possible by contacting your Guardians

-Existing assets that are already in your Vault can also be made available via Hot Storage by temporarily unlocking them.
-Should you want your assets to only be available via your distributed Guardians, you can also remove the asset from Hot Storage at any time.
+Existing assets that are already in your Vault can be made available via Local copy by temporarily unlocking them.
+Should you want your assets to only be available via your distributed Guardians, you can also remove the Local copy of asset at any time.
 You are always in control of your assets.

 This new capability is super-convenient for frequently-used assets like a BitClout seed phrase (which is frequently required when logging in or logging out), or seed phrases for wallets that you log into from many devices.

-Hot Storage is available in the latest release of the iOS version of Vault12.
+Local copy is available in the latest release of iOS and Android versions of Vault12.

 You can download Vault at https://vault12.com/download.